 The host venue is really well set up for large scale events, and as such is a great place for your supporters to spend the day.
 As well as the facilities within the Water Sports centre itself, cafe, toilets, viewing area and so on, the tiered finish line seating area gives a literal grandstand view of the orange carpet and the finish line.
 Set alongside the bike in and transition area is the event village, with a range of triathlon brands showcasing the latest kit, and a great place to snag a bargain or a last minute essential, think tubes, race belt or nutrition.

 As most of the bike course is on open roads, organisers discourage spectators from driving on the course except for an early exit to a designated spectator point where you can see your athlete up to three times.
 There are a few well known spectator locations that are great fun, but you may only see your athlete once, so it can be an unnecessary hassle.
 Expect lots of supporters around Southwell if you do venture out on the day.

-If you would like to keep the family active the event weekend includes a children’s run (age 4-15) and open water swim events (age 13+) on the Saturday, whilst kids can join the main event on the Sunday by accompanying racers down the finish line, which makes for a wonderful family photo.
+If you would like to keep the family active the event weekend includes a children’s run (age 4-15) and an Aquathlon (age 15+) on the Saturday, whilst kids can join the main event on the Sunday by accompanying racers down the finish line, which makes for a wonderful family photo.